jeremtti/PnP_dictionary_based/README.md

 ## I. Convergence Study

-The scripts `convergence_{task}.py` and their configurations `config_convergence_{task}.yaml` analyze the convergence of the algorithm for various values of inner iterations $L$ and regularization parameters $\lambda$ and compare the original and the fast versions of the algorithm.
+The scripts `convergence_{task}.py` and their configurations `config_convergence_{task}.yaml` analyze the convergence of the algorithm for various values of inner iterations $L$ and regularization parameters $\lambda$.
+They also compare the original and the fast versions of the algorithm.

 The plots are generated with `plot_convergence.py`.